octapps/octapps/paper/paper.md

 ## Acknowledgements

 We acknowledge that *OctApps* includes contributions from Zdravko Botev, Ronaldas Macas, John McNabb, and Daniel de Torre Herrera.
+We thank Steven R. Brandt for reviewing this paper and providing the `Dockerfile` for building and testing *OctApps*.
-This paper has document number LIGO-P1800078-v3.
+This paper has document number LIGO-P1800078-v4.

 # References